 Dogs need to shed old, excess or damaged hair.
 A good wash helps to remove any hair that’s loose or just about to become loose, and keeps that hair where they are being bathed, not to be shed elsewhere in the house.
 Some bathing tips we’ve picked up over the years:

 - We give our dogs a good brush out before their bath.
 This has made bath time more effective for reducing shedding and also makes it easier to bush out after they have dried.

 - Use products that are best suited for your dog – Rosie (a frequent guest doggie of ours) has more sensitive skin so we use a gentle oatmeal shampoo with her.
 If we don’t then skin irritations can increase her shedding.

 - Thoroughly rub in your shampoo/conditioner, rinse well and gently rub/massage your dog as you go – this maximises the removal of hair that would otherwise soon end up on your floors.

-- With our dogs long coats, we use conditioner – not only does it leave our dogs coats feeling and smelling gorgeous, it works to protect their skin and coat, to seal the hair shaft and to moisturise (like in humans!) which helps reduce shedding through brittle coat and breakages.
-And it also makes the post-bath brush out easier as there are less tangles.
+- With our dogs’ long coats, we use conditioner – not only does it leave our dogs coats feeling and smelling gorgeous, it works to protect their skin and coat, to seal the hair shaft and to moisturise (like in humans!) which helps reduce shedding through brittle coat and breakages.
+And it also makes the post-bath brush out easier as there are fewer tangles.